arnehuang/arnehuang.github-io/_posts/2018-09-25-The Decisive Moment.md

 - "You've worked out for 8 weeks in a row now, didn't you read somewhere you should have a rest week?"

-- "Women are more attracted to men when ovulating"

 And I don't make a pros and cons list or anything.
 These facts just float in and out of consciousness, faster than I can be aware of, and suddenly, a decision will be made.
 In like 2-5 seconds.
 I don't know how.
 I do know it's a lot of different things that affect me in that instant.
 A cumulation of many factors.
 Small, critical, invisible.
 But its thoughts I'm not fully aware of during and definitely not aware of after.
 It's unfortunate humans don't have a big nice dashboard in their head showing them all of the factors contributing to a decision at the moment.

 Before this moment, if you ask me "Are you working out today?" _any answer you get is unreliable_.
 After this moment, I get a sense of _sureness_ and looking back (selective memory, yada yada) I don't think I've deviated from whatever decision is made after that instant.